flatironinstitute/sciware/24_Types/main.md

 ## Vocab

-- **Static analysis** (SA)--tools that tell you things about your code just from its structure, without running it.
+- **Static analysis** (SA)--determining possible behavior of code just from its structure, without running it
 - **Type Checker**/**Type Analyzer**--SA tool that reasons about variable and function types (e.g. `mypy`)
 - **Linter**--SA tool that checks style, code reachability, & more
-  - I'll mix these terms today but I mean the same thing
 - **Duck typing**--"if it quacks like a duck, it's a duck"
   - If it has matching properties, it counts as a ___